CU-ESIIL/neon-sync/README.md

 Co-PIs: Allen Hurlbert (University of North Carolina, Chapel Hill), John M. Grady (St. Mary’s College of Maryland), Phoebe Zarnetske (Michigan State University)

-This template is designed as one connected system:

-- The repository is where the science happens.
-- The website is where the science is shared.
-- GitHub connects them through commits, version history, and publishing.

 ## How this repository is organized

 The repository has two connected layers.
 Top-level files configure the project and its automation.
 The `docs/` folder contains the website content. `mkdocs.yml` tells MkDocs how to turn that content into the public site.
 Analysis folders hold the working scientific materials that generate the results shown on the website.